Skip to content

 Learn about the Seven Sacred Teachings of the Anishinaabe

-Last updated on May 15th, 2024
+Last updated on August 13th, 2024

-We invite you to learn about the Seven Sacred Teachings as they will be the topic of the sermons at our Sunday worship services and our weekly German radio devotions from Sunday May 26 to Sunday July 7, 2024, as well as Dinner Church on Wednesday June 26, 2024 at 7 pm.
+May 11, 2024 -We invite you to learn about the Seven Sacred Teachings as they will be the topic of the sermons at our Sunday worship services and our weekly German radio devotions from Sunday May 26 to Sunday July 7, 2024, as well as Dinner Church on Wednesday June 26, 2024 at 7 pm.

 Drawing from resources of the Eastern Synod’s Circle for Reconciliation and Justice (CRJ) and a 2023 art exhibit called “A Visual Reconciliation”, Pastor Annika Klappert and Lay Preacher Iris Schweiger will engage us with wisdom of the Seven Sacred Teachings of the Anishinaabe, also known as the Seven Grandmothers or the Seven Grandfathers.